 - Reading user's data

-- Reading data from online store
+- Reading project data

 To activate this app it is first necessary log in.

 It's similar to Google.
 You have the following authentication options to choose from:

 - insert the file into the root directory of the site

 - insert META tag into pages

 Scrapping the site is done by the Camel downloading a Sitemap.xml.
 It obtains the site information from it and then visits it.
 The Camel gets the URL of the web pages only from a sitemap.xml.
 If the page is not in the sitemap, it will not find it.